netdata/netdata/packaging/installer/UPDATE.md

 ## Manual installation from Git

-If you installed Netdata manually from Git using `netdata-installer.sh`, you can run that installer again to update your agent.
+If you installed [Netdata manually from Git](/packaging/installer/methods/manual.md), you can run that installer again to update your agent.
 First, run our automatic requirements installer, which works on many Linux distributions, to ensure your system has the dependencies necessary for new features.

 ```bash
 bash <(curl -sSL https://raw.githubusercontent.com/netdata/netdata/master/packaging/installer/install-required-packages.sh)
 ```

-Then, navigate to the directory where you first cloned the Netdata repository, pull the latest source code, and run `netdata-install.sh` again.
+Navigate to the directory where you first cloned the Netdata repository, pull the latest source code, and run `netdata-install.sh` again.
 This process compiles Netdata with the latest source code and updates it via reinstallation.

 ```bash
 cd /path/to/netdata/git